We’re not going to beat around the bush – we’ve had a really hard time writing a recap of the 2023 Blue Ridge Rock Festival.

 Friday, September 8th

 Friday started off again being brutally hot, but this time we welcomed it.
 We were up painfully early, spreading out everything we owned to dry.
 We managed to bend the poles enough to get the tent upright and the rain shield off, and you could almost watch the water evaporate from the inside.
 We always carry a collapsible drying rack with us for wet clothes, and it could not have come in more useful than this last trip.
-We placed it outside in the full sun (easy to do since our canopy decided to hit the big junk yard in the sky) and kept rotating clothing until most of what we had was passably wearable.
+(Seriously you guys – if you camp on a regular basis — get one!)
+We placed the rack outside in the full sun (easy to do since our canopy decided to hit the big junk yard in the sky) and kept rotating clothing until most of what we had was passably wearable.
 Hollywood cooked a huge breakfast since we had lost all our ice, and we emptied the cooler of eggs, spam, and sausages.
 If you’d like an idea of what the campsites looked like on Friday morning, we have video on most of our social media.
 Friday was a huge day for both of us for photos, so we tried to get into the gates as early as possible, and sitting in the full sun with no breeze wasn’t pleasant.

 Saturday, September 9th